 The Science of Music and Exercise

 There's a reason every gym plays music and most athletes train with headphones.
-Music isn't just background noise - it's a legitimate performance enhancer that can make exercise feel easier and help you push harder.
+Research suggests music can make exercise feel easier and more enjoyable, though the size of the benefit depends on the type of activity, intensity, and individual preference.

 How Music Enhances Performance